howlingunit/hangman/README.md

 When a word is requested through `/word` a word object is returned that looks like this: `{ word, underscore, def }`
 * `word`
-  * this is the word that is selected and formatted to a usable state; this means that all letters have been turned to lowercase and that spaces are replaced with -
+  * this is the word selected and formatted to a usable state.
+The format turns all letters to lowercase, and spaces are replaced with -
   * An example would be: `"the-it-crowd"`
 * `underscore`
   * this is the word exploded into an array, and its characters have been replaced with underscores.
 As the game goes on, these underscores are replaced with the guessed letters